-In its acute phase it is probably one of the most painful conditions faced in the chiropractic clinic.
-The deep penetrating ache is relentless and it is difficult to find a position which lessens it.
+In its acute phase this is probably one of the most disabling conditions faced in the chiropractic clinic.
+The deep, penetrating ache is relentless and it is difficult to find a position which lessens the numbness and tingling.
 It's often especially bad at night.

-The definitive test for a pinched nerve is called the upper limb tension test; see the video lower down showing you how to test if you have a pinched root causing your arm pain.
+The definitive examination for a pinched nerve is called the upper limb tension test; see the video lower down showing you how to discover if you have an irritated root that is causing causing the ache.

-Neck pain is a common reason people visit their chiropractor.
+Neck problems are a common reason why people visit their chiropractor.
 Typically it doesn't start from a single injury, though it may; a car accident or a fall from a horse, for example.
-Instead, the problem usually develops over time from the stress and strain of daily activities, which includes the traumas that almost everyone experiences.
+Instead, the condition usually develops over time from the stress and strain of daily activities, which include the traumas that almost everyone experiences.

-Plus, there is much confusion and disagreement even amongst experts.
+Plus, there is much confusion and disagreement even amongst the experts.